ajoh504/ajoh504.github.io/_posts/2023-02-18-basic-look-binary-search.md

 layout: post
 title: A Basic Look at Binary Search
 tag: algorithms
+excerpt_separator: <!--more-->
 ---

-The binary search algorithm has a straight-forward use-case: take a sorted collection of integers, search for a key, and return the location where the key is stored.
-If the key is not found in the collection, then return a value such as `null` or `-1`.
+The binary search algorithm has a straight-forward use-case: take a sorted collection of integers, search for a key, and return the location where the key is stored. <!--more--> ~~~~If the key is not found in the collection, then return a value such as `null` or `-1`.

 There is one major advantage to binary search, and that advantage is speed.
 Binary search achieves this by continually cutting the collection in half until a match is found.